 Rey, who oversees the Forest Service, indicated that between 150,000 and 200,000 acres nationwide are likely to be proposed for sale.
 Culled from recommendations made by individual forest managers, the parcels being proposed today will be open for public comment for 30 days before the package is sent to Congress.

 Congress, though, need not go along, and environmentalists are already fighting the idea.

 "We have major, major concerns about this," said John Buckley, executive director of the Central Sierra Environmental Resource Center in Twain Harte.
 "If the land goes out of public ownership, it clearly means it will be less protected."

 Some isolated Forest Service land, Buckley noted, is in the midst of property owned by major timber companies such as Sierra Pacific.
-These parcels could be bought and clear-cut once they are in private hands, he said.
-Other isolated Forest Service parcels could be sold to join nearby residential or recreational developments.

 "These are public lands that are going to people who will in most cases be going to develop them," Buckley said.